Lectures on AKSZ Sigma Models for Physicists: Abelian BF Theories for -Form Gauge Fields in Higher Dimensions

-The the antibrackets and BV action are simplified by superfields.
-The antibracket (\ref{nantibracket}) is rewritten by superfields (\ref{component}) as follows:
+If we use superfields, the antibrackets and the BV action are simplified.
+The antibracket (\ref{nantibracket}) can be rewritten using superfields (\ref{component}) as follows:

-$\bomega^{a(i)b(j)}$ is an inverse of a graded symplectic structure on superfields.
-This satisfies conditions for the antibracket.
-That is, it is graded symmetric and satisfies the graded Leibniz rule and the graded Jacobi identity.
-The graded antibracket decreases degree by $n$.
-The BV action (\ref{iformBV}) is rewritten to the equivalent super BV action as
+Note that $\bomega^{a(i)b(j)}$ is the inverse of the graded symplectic structure on superfields.
+The complicated BV action (\ref{iformBV}) can be simplified as the BV superaction as follows:

-where $\mu$ is a Berezin measure on a supermanifold.
+where $\mu$ is the Berezin measure on the supermanifold.

 As in the previous section, we apply deformation theory to the BV action $S^{(0)}$ and obtain all possible consistent terms of the BV action $S_I$ in BF theory.
-Deformation theory in the superfield formalism derives the same result as in the non superfield BV formalism in case of a topological field theory \cite{Ikeda:2000yq}\cite{Ikeda:2001fq}.
-Therefore we consider only a superfield formalism from now.
+Deformation theory in the superfield formalism yields the same result as in the nonsuperfield BV formalism, in the case of a topological field theory. \cite{Ikeda:2000yq, Ikeda:2001fq} Therefore, below we will compute only in the superfield formalism.

-These constructions of a topological field theories in the section 2 and 3 have the same structures: superfields, antibrackets and BV actions.
+The topological field theories constructed in Sections 2 and 3 have the same structures: superfields, antibrackets and BV actions.
 These are formulated in a unified way by \textsl{QP-manifolds} and the structure becomes more transparent.